camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 the process engine configuration flag named `enableScriptCompilation` to false.

-## Variables available during Script Execution
+## Variables Available During Script Execution

 During the execution of scripts, all process variables visible in the current scope are available.
 They can be accessed directly by the name of the variable (i.e. `sum`).
 This does not apply for